-Like so many internet users, you might also be looking for a satisfactory explanation for are VPNs good or not.
+Like so many internet users, you might also be looking for a satisfactory explanation as to why they are recommended so often.

 With the help of a trustworthy VPN, you can safely access online content.